Homebuyer surveys and costs

 This type of survey typically costs upwards of £600 and provides detailed advice on repairs.
 It’s very extensive and in some circumstances worth the extra money but it does not usually include a valuation.

-Although this survey and can’t look under floorboards or behind walls it should include the surveyor’s opinion on the potential for hidden defects in this area.
+Although this survey can’t look under floorboards or behind walls it should include the surveyor’s opinion on the potential for hidden defects in this area.

 The surveyor should also provide information on potential repair options.
 Again, you could try to save money by comparing the details of the repairs required against the lender’s valuation.